wenqicao/hacking_notes/web/sqli.md

 etc.

 Note: sqlmap tool is good for blind sqli.
+These days there's more union-based SQLi.

 Circumventing Simple Validation